Return to Home Return to Overview Strategy Guide

 The fight overall consists of:

-1. A main phase from 100% to 65% health.
+1. A first burn phase from 100% to 65% health.

-2. A split phase.
+2. The first split phase.

-3. A second main phase from 65% to 35% health.
+3. A second burn phase from 65% to 35% health.

-4. A second split phase.
+4. The second split phase.

-5. A third main phase from 35% to 10% health.
+5. A third burn phase from 35% to 10% health.

 6. The proto-greerling phase.

-7. A final phase from 10% to 0% health.
+7. A final burn phase from 10% to 0% health.

-Main Phases
+Burn Phases

-At 80%, 50%, and 20% of his health, Greer will become Invulnerable, unlocking a Defiance Bar, which needs to be broken quickly.
-While the defiance bar is active, Greer will continuously spawn AoEs on the group, which deal moderate to high damage.
-Breaking the bar will spawn several Elite Empowering Beasts, respectively, that will start targeting Greer with Empowering Blast, requiring additional projectile block.
+Once per burn phase, at 80%, 50%, and 20% of his health, Greer will become Invulnerable, unlocking a Defiance Bar.
+This needs to be broken quickly, as while the defiance bar is active Greer will continuously spawn AoEs on the group, which deal moderate to high damage.

-• Four will be spawned at 20% HP.
+• Four will be spawned at 20% HP

 Split Phases